 Latest News

 The design of the new Centre includes a production studio, teaching studios and a classroom for schools, offering opportunities to stage more classes and community workshops and increase pottery production.
+The completed project will help to create new all-year-round jobs, as well as provide additional training, work facilities and apprenticeships.

 The project team are very aware of the importance of the location of the Pottery at a major entry point into the town.
 The building has been designed to celebrate the studio rooflines and traditional materials that define the character and artistic heritage of the town.
 This includes the use of zinc shingles, an exterior cladding which will quickly weather to resemble the slate shingles found on the side of many local buildings in St Ives.